ThanosKa/Market-Place/README.md

 API documentation is available via Swagger.
 After starting the backend server, visit `http://localhost:5001/api-docs` to view the API documentation.

-## Contributing

-[Add contribution guidelines if this is an open-source project]

-## License

-[Specify the license under which this project is released]

 ## Contact

 kazakis.th@gmail.com